ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 &#x27; Then conquer we must, when our cause it is just,
 I, And this be our motto, “In God is our trust!&quot;
 fc And the star-spangled banner in triumph shall wave
-&#x27; While the laud of the free is the home of the brave
+&#x27; While the laud of the free is the home of the brave.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_casper_ver01:data:sn85059533:00393349128:1898061102:0890/pct:33.057851,19.011997,59.483471,16.584333/!600,600/0/default.jpg"/>
 </td>